ElijahHW/Blackjack-Terminal-Game/README.md

 # BlackjackApp
-BlackJackApp made in Java ☕
+# BlackJackApp made in Java ☕
 ![Alt text](demo.png)

 #

-| Welcome to BlackJack
+# Welcome to BlackJackApplication

 | Glossary of blackjack terms used in this application can be found on this link: